lkuper/lvar-semantics/README.md

 (define-LVish-language LVish-nat downset-op max natural)
 ```

-where `natural` is a Redex pattern, as described above, and `downset-op` is defined as
+where `natural` is a Redex pattern, as described above, and `downset-op` is defined as follows:

 ```racket
 (define downset-op